virajdesai0309/portfolio/README.md

  - The problem statement was the customer was not able to operate the column at max capacity.
 By utilizing the inputs received from customer and from the process model the optimization was done.
-	 - Identification of key factors in low feed-rate/throughput.
+	 - Identification of key factors in **low feed-rate/throughput**.
-	 - Determine optimal operational process variable and then retrofit to enhance the feed-rate at the least cost/energy.
+	 - Determine optimal operational process variable and then retrofit to enhance the feed-rate at the **least cost/energy**.
-	 - Increase overall profit margin of distillation.
+	 - Increase **overall profit margin of distillation**.
  - Site visit was also done to get the necessary process inputs from operators and to get more key insight of process.
-As well as product demo in beta stage.
+As well as **product demo** in beta stage.

 ### Carbon Emissions and Carbon Footprints Calculator | Team Size – 1 Member |